 Jim is Dog Star Rescue’s Volunteer Coordinator in addition to being a screener and screening mentor.
 He was Associate Vice President of Communications and Marketing at the University of Connecticut, retiring in 2012.
 He is a former volunteer Emergency Medical Technician and for ten years was a member of the Cranbury (NJ) First Aid Squad, serving as the organization’s president for two years.

-Ali Wasley is the Dog Star Rescue Treasurer and over sees the finance department.
+Ali Wasley is the Dog Star Rescue Treasurer and Vice President, overseeing the finance department.
 She played a large part in the development and documentation of the accounting team’s processes and controls and is very active in fostering and the fundraising group.
 She also leads Dog Star’s Strategic Planning Committee.
 Ali volunteers at most events and enjoys getting to know each DSR pup.
 Ali lives in West Hartford with her two dogs and is an Audit Manager for the public accounting firm, blumshapiro.
 She has been a passionate Dog Star member since May of 2016.

 Hudson Atkinson is Dog Star Rescue’s IT Coordinator.
 He oversees IT operations and is passionate about implementing technology into rescue organizations.
 He has been supporting DSR since early 2016 and later became a volunteer in May 2018.
 He volunteers at most events and enjoys handling dogs as they seek their future families.
 Outside of Dog Star, Hudson works in Technology Delivery for UnitedHealth Group.
 Hudson currently has one dog, DSR alum Bruno.